microsoft/Windows-driver-samples/general/PLX9x5x/README.md

 ---
 topic: sample
-description: Demonstrates how to write a driver for a generic PCI device using Windows Driver Frameworks (WDF).
+description: "Demonstrates how to write a driver for a generic PCI device using Windows Driver Frameworks (WDF)."
 languages:
 - cpp
 products: